rambleraptor/api-linter/docs/rules/0135/request-path-required.md

 ---
 rule:
   aep: 135
-  name: [core, '0135', request-name-required]
+  name: [core, '0135', request-path-required]
-  summary: Delete RPCs must have a `name` field in the request.
+  summary: Delete RPCs must have a `path` field in the request.
-permalink: /135/request-name-required
+permalink: /135/request-path-required
 redirect_from:
-  - /0135/request-name-required
+  - /0135/request-path-required
 ---

 # Delete methods: Name field

-This rule enforces that all `Delete` standard methods have a `string name` field in the request message, as mandated in [AEP-135][].
+This rule enforces that all `Delete` standard methods have a `string path` field in the request message, as mandated in [AEP-135][].

 ## Details

-This rule looks at any message matching `Delete*Request` and complains if the `name` field is missing.
+This rule looks at any message matching `Delete*Request` and complains if the `path` field is missing.

 ## Examples